No-Code Podcast Episodes of Note🔗

 - Like others, they have struggles with terminology: "We don't even use the term 'no code'.
 What we think we're doing is inventing a better way to make software."

-- Hilarious moment: After spending a good deal of time hammering home the point about Glide not being suited for native apps, the interviewer asks Siegal the most urgent question on everyone's mind: "How do you create a native app in Glide?"
-Siegal's split second expression is priceless, but again, he lays the law down with grace.
+- Hilarious moment: After spending a good deal of time hammering home the point about Glide not being suited for native apps, the interviewer asks Siegel the most urgent question on everyone's mind: "How do you create a native app in Glide?"
+Siegel's split second expression is priceless, but again, he lays the law down with grace.

 Howie Liu, CEO of Airtable🔗